About

 Who We Are

 Cape Jourimain Nature Centre is a non-profit organization located in the federally protected Cape Jourimain National Wildlife Area.
-Run by a volunteer board of directors, our mandate is provide programs that promote awareness and respect for Cape Jourimain's natural and cultural heritage.
-Some of our amenities include, an interpretation centre, a craft shop and cafe, an observation tower, a lighthouse, and over 7 km of nature trails.
+Operated by a volunteer board of directors, our mandate is provide programs that promote awareness and respect for Cape Jourimain's natural and cultural heritage.
+Some of our amenities include, an interpretation centre, a craft shop and cafe, an observation tower, a lighthouse, and over 7 km of nature trails

 How It Started